 When my husband and I bought the house a few years ago, we were told that our well water quality was fine.
 But we never had any water testing done ourselves.
 It was always in the back of my mind that I really should get it checked, just to be sure.

-So, I finally stopped thinking about it and ordered six different water test kits from Amazon.
+So, I finally stopped thinking about it and ordered several different water test kits from Amazon.
 I decided to go with kits that are well known and that are affordable for most people.

 Then I scheduled an appointment with a guy from the well company to come out and do some water testing.
 He spent about an hour collecting samples and then sent them off to Nelson Analytical Lab in Manchester, New Hampshire for analysis.
 That same afternoon, I did all of the tests from all six kits and recorded the results.

 A few days later, I received the lab report from Nelson Analytical, and I sat down to go over the numbers and make comparisons.
 And that's where all the information in the rest of this post came from.

 You'll find detailed descriptions of each water testing kit - what they test for, the methods used, and how the results I got compared to the professional lab test results.

 I've also included a table with all the test data so you can see how the kits compare to each other and to water testing by the professional lab.

 I hope you find it helpful if you're trying to decide which is the best water test kit to meet your needs.